nbarbey/go-event-store/Readme.md

 This library implements an event store on top of PostgreSQL.
 It handles typing and versioning of events.
-It handles marshaling and unmarshaling so that event payloads are stored uniformely as byte arrays in PostgreSQL.
+It handles marshaling and unmarshalling so that event payloads are stored uniformly as byte arrays in PostgreSQL.